espanido

 Saber supe supiste supo supimos supisteis supieron

-How to structure sentences in pretérito indefinido
+How to form sentences in Past Tense

 Here are the fundamental elements of a sentence in pretérito indefinido: